 3. How the right healthy eating plan can help lower your A1C

-When it comes to managing Type 2 diabetes, a healthy eating plan is also a major focus for intervention.
+When it comes to managing type 2 diabetes, a healthy eating plan is also a major focus for intervention.

-This is because blood-sugar levels are heavily influenced by the foods we eat: If we eat meals that are high in sugar content, our blood sugar is likely to be higher as well.
+This is because blood sugar levels are heavily influenced by the foods we eat: If we eat meals that are high in sugar content, our blood sugar is likely to be higher as well.

 Low calorie and low carbohydrate diets

-Many studies have looked at the effect of calorie restriction on blood A1C levels.
+Many studies have looked at the effect of balanced calorie restriction on A1C levels.
 A calorie is a unit of measurement describing the amount of usable energy an item has.
 Our bodies can use fats and sugars as fuel.

-One clinical trial involving people with Type 2 diabetes, known as the DIRECT study, had participants reduce their caloric intake to just 825 - 853 calories per day for three to five months, followed by gradual reintroduction of higher calorie meals.
+One clinical trial involving people with type 2 diabetes, known as the DIRECT study, had participants reduce their caloric intake to just 825-853 calories per day for three to five months, followed by gradual reintroduction of higher calorie meals.